 This morning I was green with envy after seeing photos of writing retreats in exotic locations.
 Yet as fabulous as they were, the prices were high enough for my toast to go down the wrong way.

-Whether we use a free afternoon, a day or a week there’s something that everyone can do to indulge their writing passion, giving it the space and time it deserves!
+Undeterred, after some hot dislodging tea, I decided to explore ways we could create the same experience at home.
+Ways to expend less time, energy and money.
+So whether we use a free afternoon, a day or a week there’s something that everyone can do to indulge their writing passion, giving it the space and time it deserves!
+By the end of this article you will:

 If there’s one thing that distinguishes a retreat from our home it’s that the space prioritises creativity.